hulk66/timeline/README.md

 ## New 0.90
 * Now also reading and displaying (iPhone) HEIC files
 * Addionally also reading and displaying MOV and MP4 files.
-MOPV files will be converted to MP4, so both types will be playable in the Browser.
+MOV files will be converted to MP4, so both types will be playable in the Browser.
 Similar to Google Photos a preview of the video files will played back when hovering over a video

 https://user-images.githubusercontent.com/71876828/149617848-ed456d59-cc71-4eb3-881e-2ee91bb81c21.mp4